 CalNEXT has highlighted this technology family as having moderate overall impacts within the Technology Category.

-The process heating technology family focuses on processes that dry raw materials, preheat process equipment or materials, and cure or stabilize produced goods.
+The Process Heating technology family focuses on processes that dry raw materials, preheat process equipment or materials, and cure or stabilize produced goods.
 This applies to manufacturing processes for chemicals, plastics, glass, and more, as well as to agricultural process heating.
-This may include but is not limited to industrial steam and hot water systems such as electrically heated hot water and steam generation systems, electrification of steam and hot water heating systems traditionally fueled by natural gas, as well as the ancillary equipment and optimization of downstream end uses such as steam trap fault detection devices.
-Heat recovery technologies are included as part of the process heating technology family.
+This may include but is not limited to steam and hot water systems, such as electrically heated hot water and steam generation systems; electrification of steam and hot water heating systems traditionally fueled by natural gas; and the ancillary equipment and optimization of downstream end uses, such as steam trap fault detection devices.
+Heat recovery technologies are also included in the Process Heating technology family.

 ---|---|---|---|---|

-Over the last three decades, many industrial processes were switched from electricity to natural gas as a power source due to lower energy costs and sometimes due to perceived environmental benefit (where the grid was dominated by coal power plants).
-There is now significant decarbonization opportunity in capturing greenhouse gas (GHG) reduction benefits of a cleaner grid.
+Over the last three decades, many industrial processes switched power sources from electricity to natural gas due to lower energy costs.
+There are now significant decarbonization opportunities in capturing the GHG reduction benefits of a cleaner grid:

 Please refer to the Emerging Technologies Coordinating Council for a complete list of active and completed projects to ensure your project is not duplicative.